 When chopping the green onion, which is also called a scallion, use only the white and light green parts.
 You can incorporate any dark green leaves as long as they are not too fibrous and tough.
 To get the most juice from a lime, bring it to room temperature and then roll it on the countertop, applying gentle pressure, before using.
 This will loosen up the membranes and release more liquid when squeezing the citrus.
 To mash the garlic into a paste, use the flat side of a large knife, pressing against the garlic and then swiping to the side until it becomes smooth and uniform.

 Other Flavored Mayonnaise Recipes

 Once you have a jar of plain mayonnaise, it is simple to turn it into a spread or dip with loads of flavor.
-Simply add some fresh herbs and little Dijon mustard for a mayo with a bit of zip and color, or lemon juice and capers for the perfect accompaniment to fish.
-Add a bit of hot sauce for a nice kick, or Creole seasonings for a mayonnaise with personality.
+Simply add some fresh herbs and little Dijon mustard for mayo with a bit of zip and color, or lemon juice and capers for the perfect accompaniment to fish.
+Add a bit of hot sauce for a nice kick, or Creole seasonings for mayonnaise with personality.
 A roasted red pepper mayonnaise can be made with homemade or jarred roasted peppers, and garlic and cilantro mayonnaise are wonderful as a dip and perfect on pulled pork arepas.